On Mori dreamness of blowups along space curves: Introduction

 \subsection{Notations and Conventions}

-All varieties and birational maps between them are defined over $\CC$.
-We denote by $H_{g,d}$ and $H_{g,d}^S$ the Hilbert scheme of locally Cohen-Macaulay and smooth connected curves respectively, of genus $g$ and degree $d$.
+We work over the field of complex numbers $\CC$.
+We denote by $H_{g,d}$ and $H_{g,d}^S$ the Hilbert scheme of locally Cohen-Macaulay and smooth connected curves respectively, of arithmetic genus $g$ and degree $d$.
 Unless otherwise stated, a curve means a smooth connected closed subscheme of dimension $1$.
 Finally, for an $\RR$-vector space $V$ and $v,v_1,v_2 \in V$, we will write $v_1 \prec v \prec v_2$ if there exist positive real numbers $r_1,r_2$ so that $v = r_1v_1 + r_2v_2$.